dwickern/sbt-classloader-leak-prevention/README.md

 | ClassLoaderLeakPreventor.startOracleTimeoutThread     | Boolean         | true       | Whether to force the Oracle JDBC timer thread to start
 | ClassLoaderLeakPreventor.threadWait                   | FiniteDuration  | 5.seconds  | How long to wait for threads to finish before stopping them
 | ClassLoaderLeakPreventor.shutdownHookWait             | FiniteDuration  | 10.seconds | How long to wait for shutdown hooks to finish before stopping them

+# Development

+To run tests:

+    sbt scripted

+To publish locally:

+    sbt publishLocal

+To publish to maven central (requires authorization):

+    sbt release